HolyMeekrob/trello-yello/README.md

 ## Getting Started
 **Trello Yello** requires both an application key and a user token.
 Here are instructions on how to get those:

 1. You will need to generate your application key from Trello.
-You can do so [here](https://trello.com/1/appKey/generate).
-More information can be found from Trello [here](https://trello.com/docs/gettingstarted/index.html#application-key).
+You can do so [here][generate-key].
+More information can be found from Trello [here][key-info].
 2. You will also need a token from Trello.
 A token is tied to a user which may or may not be the same user as the application key.
 The application key simply gives you access to the API.
 The token gives you specific permissions to a user account.
-See the examples [here](https://trello.com/docs/gettingstarted/index.html#getting-a-token-from-a-user) and the documentation [here](https://trello.com/docs/gettingstarted/authorize.html).
+See the examples [here][token-info] and the documentation [here][token-docs].
-3. Trello's full guide to getting started can be found [here](https://trello.com/docs/gettingstarted/index.html)
+3. Trello's full guide to getting started can be found [here][guide]

 An example URL for getting a token that has all permissions and never expires (don't worry, you can delete it later from your settings or even through **Trello Yello**):
 ```